 The malignancy is usually reexamined using tests such as cystoscopy, TURBT, and imaging after a few treatment cycles.
 At this stage, additional treatments could include immunotherapy, chemotherapy, radiation therapy, or, if possible, a cystectomy (removal of the bladder).

-If the cancer has spread to the distant parts of the body (M1) – Since surgical removal of these malignancies is highly unlikely, the focus may shift on providing palliative care to boost the quality of life and reduce the cytotoxicity of the different lines of treatment.
-Low dose chemotherapy and immunotherapy are usually the lines of treatment that are followed during this stage.
+If the cancer has spread to the distant parts of the body (M1) – Since surgical removal of these malignancies is highly unlikely, the focus may shift to providing palliative care to boost the quality of life and reduce the cytotoxicity of the different lines of treatment.
+Low-dose chemotherapy and immunotherapy are usually the lines of treatment that are followed during this stage.

 Summary